PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # 37 -- Boltac Turns back. -- 1659

 Boltac had stumbled through darkness for what felt like days.
 The stairs he had climbed ended in another darkened level.
 Again, he felt his way towards the lighter darkness.
 He stumbled into walls.
-Once he almost fell into another pit.
-His nerves became numb to the constant strain, even has his hands cramped with the effort of reaching outward as far as his fingers could reach.
+Once he almost fell into a pit.
+His nerves became numb to the constant strain, even as his hands cramped with the effort of extending outward as far as his fingers could reach.
 Eventually the ache reached all the way to his shoulders.

 He was on the verge of giving up, when he felt a faint stirring of air.
 It was not the heavy, hopeless stale of the depths.
 It was light and sweet, like a cool drink of water on a hot summer day.
 His lungs drank it in greedily.
 And with his face and nose he followed the movement of that impossible breeze.